 Drivers of large commercial trucks have a lot of responsibility as they drive down the road.
 The biggest concern for all drivers should be safety.
 The Federal Motor Carrier Safety Administration (FMCSA) regulates the number of hours truck drivers may operate to ensure that they do not drive tired.

-No matter what the driver is hauling as cargo they must abide by three maximum duty time limits at all times.
+No matter what the driver is hauling as cargo they must abide by three maximum duty time limits at all times in order to avoid driver fatigue and related truck injury accidents.
 They are the 14-hour “driving window” limit, 11-hour driving limit, and 60-hour/7-day and 70-hour/8-day duty limits.

 - 14-Hour Driving Window: This time frame is usually treated as a “daily” limit even though it is not based on a 24-hour period.
 A driver can only drive during a 14-hour window, then must rest for at least 10 hours.
 The 14-consecutive-hour driving window begins when a driver starts work and runs even through breaks and naps.
 Once a driver has reached the end of this 14-hour window, they cannot drive again until they take a full 10-hour break, even if they did not reach the 11-hour limit below.